 MYTH: Students who attend online schools lack socialization and social skills.

-FACT: Students at Arizona Virtual Academy will have the opportunity to participate in many academic and social outings.
-These outings and activities may include trips to museums, skate parks, zoos, clubs, student government, dances, and even graduation ceremonies.
+FACT: Students at Arizona Virtual Academy (AZVA) can participate in academic and social outings.
+In the past, these outings and activities have included trips to museums, parks, zoos, etc.

-MYTH: Your student will spend all day staring at a computer.
+MYTH: Students spend all day staring at a computer.

-FACT: Arizona Virtual Academy is a public school that happens to operate outside a traditional classroom.
-As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
-They will also be required to take standardized tests mandated by the state of Arizona.
-The K12 curriculum was developed by experts to meet or exceed Arizona Academic Standards, and has proven to be among the top-scoring online school curriculum programs in the nation.
+FACT: AZVA is a public school that operates outside of a traditional classroom.
+As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork and they are required to take standardized tests mandated by the state of Arizona.